TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Want a fully managed private cloud?

-BootStack is your OpenStack private cloud with our experts responsible for design, deployment and availability.
+BootStack is your Kubernetes private cloud with our experts responsible for design, deployment and availability.

 Get BootStack ›